sdabney5/hudlink/CONTRIBUTING.md

-# Contributing to HCVGAPS
+# Contributing to hudlink:

-Thank you for considering contributing to the HCVGAPS project!
+Thank you for considering contributing to the hudlink project!
 Here are a few guidelines to help you get started:

 ## How to Contribute